cyberhooper/whiteboard-ios/README.md

 whiteboard-ios-2
 ================

-This is the new Whiteboard Repository
+This is the new Whiteboard Repository.

+For more advanced documentation, please open /docs/html/index.html in a web browser.